Krisztián Sárneczky

-Krisztián Sárneczky (born 6 November 1974 in Budapest) is a Hungarian teacher of geography and prolific discoverer of minor planets and supernovae, researching at Konkoly Observatory in Budapest, Hungary.
+Krisztián Sárneczky (born 6 November 1974) is a Hungarian teacher of geography and prolific discoverer of minor planets and supernovae, researching at Konkoly Observatory in Budapest, Hungary.
 He is a board member of the Hungarian Astronomical Association (HAA) and member of the American Association of Variable Star Observers, leader of the Comet Section of the HAA, and is a contributor in the editorial work of Hungarian Astronomical Almanach.

 Personal life

-In 1990 he joined the Hungarian Astronomical Association and became the Co-ordinator of the Cometary Section the same year.
-In 1994 he became a member of the Executive Committee and in 1996 he was appointed secretary.
+In 1990, he joined the Hungarian Astronomical Association and became the Co-ordinator of the Cometary Section the same year.
+In 1994, he became a member of the Executive Committee and in 1996 he was appointed secretary.
 In 1996 he also joined the American Association of Variable Star Observers (AAVSO).